openstack/ironic/doc/source/user/states.rst

   Just like the ``servicing`` state, the nodes in the ``service wait`` state are being serviced with service steps.
-The difference is that in the ``service wait`` state the conductor is waiting for the ramdisk to boot or the clean step which is running in-band to finish.
+The difference is that in the ``service wait`` state the conductor is waiting for the ramdisk to boot or the clean step, which is running in-band to finish.

   The servicing of a node in the ``service wait`` state can be interrupted by setting the node's provision state using the ``abort`` verb if the task